Azure/azure-kusto-labs/kafka-integration/distributed-mode/confluent-kafka/create-confluent-kafka.md

 [Distributed Kafka ingestion with Confluent Platform](README.md)
 <hr>

-# 1. FOCUS: INSTALL CONFLUENT PLATFORM ON AKS
+# 1. FOCUS: DOWNLOAD CONFLUENT OPERATOR and PREP CONF FILES
-This module covers installation of Confluent platform on AKS.
-This includes all underlying components of Kafka and also, the KafkaConnect cluster.
-We will use the Confluent operator for this provisioning.
+This module covers download of Confluent Operator and edits to configuration files.

 # 2. Download Confluent operator, install utilities and make changes to YAML